 ![]() |

-Jim and I moved to Nova Scotia in 2010, where I began to miss all my fur friends I cared for back in Vancouver B.C.
+Jim and I moved to Nova Scotia in 2010, where I began to miss all my fur friends I cared for back in Vancouver, B.C.
 In 2011, Linda, a neighbor, asked if I would join her to co-foster rescued puppies during the day, and then she would take them home in the evening after her workday.
 I jumped at the chance to work with the rescued dogs for Litters & Critters rescue.
 Many rescue dogs come from desperate beginnings.
-It's our job as foster to feed, socialize, observe traits and show them love so that they may be moved into forever loving homes.
+It's our job as foster parents to provide a safe and loving environment, feed them, socialize them, observe their traits, and show them love.
+This process helps the dogs to overcome their past and be ready for their forever loving homes.

 ![]() |